-The EMBA program is not available for students who require an F-1 Student Visa.
+The EMBA program is not available for students seeking an F-1 student visa.
 International applicants with alternative visa statuses may be eligible.

 The EMBA program is for seasoned managers and experienced leaders.
 Successful applicants will have demonstrated a proven track record of relevant leadership and work experience; typically at least 6 years of increasing management experience.
 Since Loyola follows a holistic admission process in selecting students for its EMBA program, the Graduate Management Admission Test (GMAT) is not required of candidates, provided they meet one or more of the following important criteria used to measure an individual's potential for success in the rigorous relevant MBA learning environment:

 - Evidence of exposure and success in areas of quantitative study during one's undergraduate and, if applicable, graduate coursework or in one's professional career;